apache/calcite/site/_docs/howto.md

   that the `META-INF` directory contains `LICENSE`, `NOTICE`
 * Check PGP, per [this](https://httpd.apache.org/dev/verification.html)
-* Check that Proj4J is not among the api and implementation dependencies, as the EPSG database is not redistributable.

 Verify the staged artifacts in the Nexus repository: